kworam/ProcScript/README.md

 Every block function must return one of the following four values.
 The block function's return value tells ProcScript what to do next:

+*	`PS.NEXT`
-`PS.NEXT`  Run the next block function.
+	Run the next block function.

+*	`PS.RETURN`
-`PS.RETURN`  Return to the caller of this Proc.
+	Return to the caller of this Proc.

+*	*a Proc Instance*
-`<a Proc Instance>`  Run the returned Proc Instance and pass its results to the next block function.
+	Run the returned Proc Instance and pass its results to the next block function.

+*	`PS.WAIT_FOR_CALLBACK`
-`PS.WAIT_FOR_CALLBACK`  Wait for a callback from a ProcScript-compliant blocking function and pass its results to the next block function.
-A ProcScript-compliant blocking function calls `PS.callProcSuccessCallback` or `PS.callProcFailureCallback` when it completes.
+	Wait for a callback from a ProcScript-compliant blocking function and pass its results to the next block function.
+More on this later...

 If a block function returns anything other than one of these four values, ProcScript throws an error.